 How to Look Up an LLC in Arkansas?
 (The Most Effective Way)

-To look up an LLC in Arkansas, visit the Arkansas Secretary of State website and search by business name or filing number — the results are available in under a minute.
+To look up an LLC in Arkansas, head to the Arkansas Secretary of State website and search by business name or filing number — you'll have results in under a minute.

 Quick Summary